-EU Starts An Investigation Against AliExpress For Promoting Illegal Content & Pornography
+EU Starts an Investigation against AliExpress for Promoting Illegal Content & Pornography

 According to rumors, AliExpress allows many affiliates and influencers to promote illegal goods which makes it all the more difficult for the users to make an informed decision.

-In addition to that, the commission will check how the company recommends products to its users and if they have an online database of the ads displayed on its site — a new requirement for large websites post the implementation of DSA.
+Additionally, the commission will also evaluate how AliExpress recommends products to their users and if they have an online database of the ads displayed on its site — a new requirement for large websites post the implementation of DSA.

-The process first started in November when the company was asked by the EU to share more information about how they protect their users online.
+The process first started in November 2023 when AliExpress was asked by the EU to share more information about how they protect their users online.

 Now that a formal investigation has been opened, the commission will try to gather more data through information requests, interviews, and inspections.

 The commission has also assured that they are yet to find a violation.
 In fact, the whole probe was started on a suspicion that there ‘might’ be a violation of the new rules.
-It’s not to say that AliExpress isn’t compliant or safe for users.
+So, at the time of writing, there is no proof that AliExpress isn’t compliant or safe for users.

-The company is cooperating with the commission and working with them to ensure they are meeting the requirements and continue to meet the standard set by the DSA even in the future.
+AliExpress is cooperating with EU and working with them to ensure they are meeting the requirements and continue to meet the standard set by the DSA even in the future.

-The reason why AliExpress is going through all this extra scrutiny is that it was labeled as ‘a very large platform’ under the DSA Act.
+The reason AliExpress has to undergo such heavy scrutiny is that it was labeled as ‘a very large platform’ under the DSA Act.

-A very large platform is one that receives an average of 45 million users per month and AliExpress reportedly receives more than 104 million users.

 Owing to the large influence of such sites, they are put under extra scrutiny by the EU.
 In fact, before AliExpress, X (formerly Twitter) and TikTok also had to go through a similar investigation.

 Other tech companies that have been labeled as ‘very large’ platforms have been sent a request for information about their generative AI tools.
-The list includes Google, Microsoft, Meta platforms, and so on.
+The list includes Google, Microsoft, and Meta platforms, among others.

 Question & Answers (0)